pfgithub/electron-music-player/README.md

 things that might be done in the future if I ever get too tired of not having them:

+-   switch to webpack because the current build process is a mess
 -   option to load album art from a local file
 -   option to load album art from the clipboard
 -   sort the sidebar